 - Global pollution.
 Many developed economies have seen a reduction in industry and growth in service sector, but they are still importing goods from developing countries.
-In that sense they are exporting environmental degradation.
-Pollution may reduce in UK, US, but countries who export to these countries are seeing higher levels of environmental degradation.
+In that sense, they are exporting environmental degradation.
+Pollution may reduce in the UK, US, but countries who export to these countries are seeing higher levels of environmental degradation.
 One example is with regard to deforestation.
-Higher income countries tend to stop process of deforestation, but at the same time they still import meat and furniture from countries who are creating farmland out of forests.
+Higher income countries tend to stop process of deforestation, but at the same time, they still import meat and furniture from countries who are creating farmland out of forests.

 - N-Shaped.
 Some economists argue that there is a degree of reduced environmental degradation post-industrialisation.
 But, if the economy continues to expand, then inevitably some resources will continue to be used in greater measure.
 There is no guarantee that long-term levels of environmental degradation will continue to fall.

 - Countries with the highest GDP have highest levels of CO2 emission.
 For example, US has CO2 emissions of 17.564 tonnes per capita.
 Ethiopia has by comparison 0.075 tonnes per capita.
 China’s CO2 emissions have increased from 1,500 million tonnes in 1981 to 8,000 million tonnes in 2009.